hipstas/documentation/pages/creating-annotations.md

           <br>
           <br>
           <ul>
-            <li>_Column A_: annotation’s start time (in total seconds or HR:MIN:SEC format)</li>
+            <li><em>Column A</em>: annotation’s start time (in total seconds or HR:MIN:SEC format)</li>
-            <li>_Column B_: annotation’s end time (in total seconds or HR:MIN:SEC format); Note: Column A and Column B may be the same point in time</li>
+            <li><em>Column B</em>: annotation’s end time (in total seconds or HR:MIN:SEC format); Note: Column A and Column B may be the same point in time</li>
-            <li>_Column C_: annotation (e.g., transcript, description, speaker name)</li>
+            <li><em>Column C</em>: annotation (e.g., transcript, description, speaker name)</li>
-            <li>_Column D_: layers, categories used to describe annotation type (e.g., transcription, speaker, genre, environment, etc.)</li>
+            <li><em>Column D</em>: layers, categories used to describe annotation type (e.g., transcription, speaker, genre, environment, etc.)</li>
-            <li>_Column E_: index (optional), multiple categories separated by a comma to describe the annotation  (e.g., transcription, speaker, genre, environment, etc.) The index is an "end-of-book" page in the project that allows a project  you to pull the different annotations together by the specific theme that you use in the Index column.
+            <li><em>Column E</em>: index (optional), multiple categories separated by a comma to describe the annotation  (e.g., transcription, speaker, genre, environment, etc.) The index is an "end-of-book" list in the project that allows you to pull different annotations across recordings together on one page in connection with different categories.
 The index is a separate page, and it will appear in the drop-down menu at the bottom.
-You can use the same index term throughout different recordings as long as they are in the same project and are typed the same.
-Make sure they contain the same capitalization. (e.g., the term should always be "Nature," and not "nature" unless you use "nature" for all of the annotations relating to the term.)</li>
+Capitalization should be normalized. </li>
           </ul>
           <br>